lucia-auth/lucia/documentation/content/main/start-here/quick-start.astro.md

 Calling [`handleRequest()`] will create a new [`AuthRequest`](/referencel/lucia-auth/authrequest) instance, which makes it easier to handle sessions and cookies.
 This can be initialized with the [`Astro`](https://docs.astro.build/en/reference/api-reference/#astro-global) global when using the Astro middleware.

 Users can be created with `createUser()`.
 This will create a new primary key that can be used to authenticate user as well.
 We'll use `"username"` as the provider id (authentication method) and the username as the provider user id (something unique to the user).
-Create a new session and make sure to store the session id by calling `setSession()`.
+Create a new session and make sure to store the session id by calling [`AuthRequest.setSession()`](/reference/lucia-auth/authrequest#setsession).

 ```astro
 ---